The role and duties of different types of company director

 In some companies, the directors agree to rotate the chair each year or each month.

-Actually directors may not be equal, even in law.
-Roles and powers may be regulated by the articles of the company.
-Any who are shareholders will be controlled contractually by a shareholders’ agreement.
-Any of them may have a contract of employment which gives particular rights or duties.
+Roles and powers may be regulated by the articles of association of the company.
+Any directors who are also shareholders may also be controlled contractually by a shareholders’ agreement.
+Any director may have a contract of employment that gives particular rights or duties.

-This is a confusing area.
+This is a confusing area when you are trying to ascertain who can do what.
 To be as sure as you can be, check the three documents we have just mentioned.
 If there is a conflict, it is likely that the articles come first.
-But that may give someone a straight win for a claim of breach of contract.
+But that may give someone a straight win for a claim of breach of employment contract.
 So, for now, let us forget the exceptions and concentrate on basic equality.

 Usually the roles of directors are split by function.
-There may be a chief executive /managing director, and maybe a finance director, a marketing director, and so on.
-Exactly what work is done by each is likely to be set out in his employment contract (also called a “service agreement”).
+There may be a chief executive or managing director, and maybe a finance director, a marketing director, and so on.
+Exactly what work is done by each is likely to be set out in his employment contract (also called a service agreement).

 However, if a company really wants some measure of control over a chief executive, they should find non-execs, each of whom:

-Most importantly, the non-exec should be on a fixed term contract for two or three years, so that he cannot easily be disposed off if he dares to disagree.
+Most importantly, the non-exec should be on a fixed term contract for two or three years, so that he cannot easily be disposed of if he dares to disagree.

 Please note that the information provided on this page: